John Kelly finally speaks out against Trump

-It took more than a year after his removal as the White House chief of staff, but John Kelly appears to have finally found the courage to speak out against Donald Trump.
+It took more than a year after his removal as the White House chief of staff, but John Kelly appears to have finally found some courage to speak out against Donald Trump.

 In wide-ranging remarks at Drew University in New Jersey on Wednesday night, the Atlantic reports that the former Marine Corps general condemned Trump’s decision to withhold military aid to Ukraine in order to pressure the country into opening investigations into Joe Biden.
 Kelly also praised Lt.
 Colonel Alexander Vindman, the former National Security Council official Trump effectively admitted to firing last week because Vindman had testified in the House’s impeachment inquiry.
 From the Atlantic‘s Peter Nicholas: